scoreflex/scoreflex-web-samples/random-score/README.md

 * play a simple challenge (use 2 different browsers to play a challenge).
     - catch events to play the game in "challenge mode"
     - send score for a challenge
+    - example of a 3 turns challenge (a player waits for the other player to have make their turn)

 This sample shows no real gameplay.
 When pushed, a button just generate a random score.
 Thus, you can study the source to understand the use of the Scoreflex